ocaml/ocamlbuild/manual/manual.md

 ### Dynamic dependencies <a id="rules-dynamic-deps"></a>

-In the action `ocamldep_ml_command` of the previous example, the `_build` parameter of type `PLUGIN.builder` was ignored.
-This is because this rule had no dynamic dependencies, no need to build extra targets determined during the execution of the rule itself -- the static dependency is built by ocamlbuild's resolution engine before the action itself is executed.
+In the action `ocamldep_ml_command` of the previous example, the `_build` parameter (of type `PLUGIN.builder`) was ignored, because the rule had no dynamic dependencies; no need to build extra targets determined during the execution of the rule itself.
+The static dependency is built by ocamlbuild's resolution engine before the action executed.

-The following example uses on dynamic depencies:
+The following example demonstrates dynamic depencies:

     let target_list env build =
         let itarget = env "%.itarget" in